wanderlust-li/CQRS-Shop-Demo/README.md

 ## 🚀 Introduction

-Welcome to `CQRS-Shop-Demo`, an e-commerce solution for product management that utilizes CQRS (Command Query Responsibility Segregation) for managing and viewing products.
+`CQRS-Shop-Demo` is an e-commerce solution that leverages CQRS (Command Query Responsibility Segregation) for streamlined product management and viewing.

+## Give a Star! :star:
+If you liked the project, please give a star ;)

 ## 🔑 Features